Jonathan Crompton: 2009 season

 When Lane Kiffin was hired as head coach of the Volunteers, he named Crompton the starting quarterback prior to the 2009 season.
-Crompton, as a senior, finally achieved some success with the program.
 In Kiffin's first game as the Volunteers' head coach, Crompton had a great outing with 233 passing yards, five touchdowns, and two interceptions in the 63–7 home victory over the Western Kentucky Hilltoppers.
 Crompton led Tennessee to an upset 45–19 home rout of the Georgia Bulldogs and was named the AT&T National Player of the Week.
 In a game at Bryant–Denny Stadium in Tuscaloosa, Alabama, against undefeated, top-ranked, and eventual national champion Alabama, Crompton's passing had Tennessee in position for a game-winning field goal in the final seconds, only to see the kick blocked by Terrence Cody as the Crimson Tide escaped with a 12–10 win.
 Crompton won five of his last seven starts in the regular season before the Vols lost 37–14 to Virginia Tech in the Chick-fil-a Bowl.
-Crompton finished the season with 27 touchdown passes, 13 interceptions, and a 58.3% completion percentage.
-He surpassed Heath Shuler's single-season best of 25 touchdown passes at Tennessee.
+Crompton finished the season with 2,800 passing yards, 27 touchdown passes, 13 interceptions, and a 58.3% completion percentage.